dennislee928/dennis-s-note-vault/ietls sprint/Final GA Dash.md

 Spending on leisure activities increased in every age group, which can be seen clearly in both the bar chart and the pie chart.

-Spending on leisure activities increased in every age group （後面沒必要特別ㄒㄧ
+Spending on leisure activities increased in every age group.
+（後面沒必要特別寫）

 ---